 We are a group of psychologists and mental health practitioners who have professional training and clinical skills to help people learn to cope more effectively with life issues and mental health problems.
-After years of graduate school and supervised training, members of SYPS have become licensed to provide a number of services, including evaluations and psychotherapy.
-Psychologists and mental health professionals help by using a variety of techniques based on the best available research as well as the individuals unique values, characteristics, goals and circumstances.
+Our clinicians work with a range of populations, including children, adolescents, adults and couples.
+We also provide a range of services, including consultation, psychological and psychoeducational assessments, and psychotherapy.
+Psychologists and mental health professionals use a variety of techniques and treatments based on the best available evidence combined with their understanding of a client’s unique values, needs, goals and circumstances.

-Psychologists with doctoral degrees (either a PhD, PsyD or EdD) receive one of the highest levels of education of all health care professionals, spending an average of seven years in education and training after they receive their undergraduate degrees.
+Psychologists with doctoral degrees (either a PhD, PsyD or EdD) are highly trained to provide psychological services, spending an average of seven years in education and training after they receive their undergraduate degrees.
 Psychologists specialize in assessment and treatment of psychological disorders and other mental health concern and are trained to provide both assessment and psychotherapy.

 WHAT WE DO

 SYPS psychologists help a wide variety of people and can treat many kinds of problems.
 Some people may talk to a psychologist because they have felt depressed, angry or anxious for a long time.
 Or, they want help for a chronic condition that is interfering with their lives or physical health.
 Others may have short-term problems they want help navigating, such as feeling overwhelmed by a new job, the dissolution of a long-term relationship, or grieving the death of a family member.
 Psychologists can help people learn to cope with stressful situations, overcome a traumatic event or history or trauma, recover from addictions, manage chronic illnesses and break past the barriers that keep them from reaching their goals.

 At SYPS, members of our team are trained to conduct comprehensive psychological and psychoeducational assessments, which involve administering and interpreting psychological tests for diagnosing learning and social-emotional issues or helping to better understand the way a person thinks, feels, and behaves.
 These tests may evaluate intellectual skills, cognitive strengths and weaknesses, vocational aptitude and preference, personality characteristics and neuropsychological functioning.